yanghengtang/tp/docs/UserGuide.md

 ### Viewing a patient : `view_p`

-Views the specified patient from the system.
+Views the specified patient in the system.

 Format: `view_p INDEX`